Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 ### DSL / Modelling language changes

-* Multiple order by fields are allowed for `OneToManyRelationship` elements.
+* Multiple order by fields and custom sorting directions are allowed for `OneToManyRelationship` and `ManyToManyRelationship` elements.
+See the [generator reference](87-GeneratorReference.md#ordering-many-valued-relationship-sides) for examples.
 * Foreign keys are allowed to be referenced by index items.
 * Changed errors about non-existing source/target fields (other than `id`) to warnings (as foreign keys are automatically created by Doctrine).